Detroit teens charged as adults in Uber driver’s slaying

-DETROIT (AP) - A 16-year-old boy and 15-year-old girl were being charged as adults in the robbery and fatal stabbing of an Uber driver in Detroit.
+DETROIT (AP) - A 16-year-old boy and 15-year-old girl are being charged as adults in the robbery and fatal stabbing of an Uber driver in Detroit.

 They were expected to be arraigned Friday on first-degree murder, carjacking and armed robbery charges, according to the Wayne County prosecutor’s office.

 Police found Timothy Perkins, 60, of Southfield, in a southwest Detroit alley on Jan.
-21. He was beaten with a hammer and suffered multiple stab wounds to his body.
+21. He had been beaten with a hammer and suffered multiple stab wounds to his body.
 He later died at a hospital.

-Perkins’ stolen car later was found.
-Investigators believe a call was put in for an Uber with the purpose of robbing the driver, the prosecutor’s office said.
+Perkins’ stolen car was later found.
+Investigators believe a call was put in for an Uber with the intention of robbing the driver, the prosecutor’s office said.

 The teens were arrested Monday.
 Court records did not list attorneys for them.